Canatch/Canatch.github.io/_posts/2025-4-11-What is t-SNE.md

 Thus, although the absolute distances between the two points are different, they are considered to be similar.

+### Principles of Mathematics
+Mathematically, the equation for the normal distribution is as follows.

 ## Python code implementation

 Reference from [here](https://blog.csdn.net/haoji007/article/details/94962952) and  [here](https://www.cnblogs.com/PythonLearner/p/12903615.html)